gmoutsin/Compromise/README.md

 #### Predefined Players

 There are 5 predefined players.
-The class `HumanPlayer` provided a way for a human to play the game.
+The class `HumanPlayer` provides a way for a human to play the game.
 The rest of the players in order of difficulty are:

 1. `RandomPlayer`
 1. `DeterminedPlayer`
 1. `GreedyPlayer`
 1. `SmartGreedyPlayer`

 All of the predefined players classes, place pips randomly.
+This means that a human can easily win a complex game against any of them.

 ### Game Class